Responsive Website Testing: Resources for Testing Sites

 Testing is a critical part of the responsive web design process.
 The purpose of using a responsive layout is to make the website useful on any type of device, but without extensive testing it’s not possible to know for sure how the site is behaving in different situations.
 Fortunately, there are a number of different tools and resources available that can help you to test your responsive designs.
-In this article we’ll take a look at 10 helpful tools that you may want to try for yourself.
+In this article we’ll take a look at some helpful tools that you may want to try for yourself.

 Viewport Resizer works as a bookmarklet.
 You can click on the button and then enter the URL of the site/page that you want to test.
 You’ll have several different screen sizes that you can use for testing, including two smartphones, a small tablet, regular tablet, widescreen, and HDTV.